Kragerø Municipality

-In the days of the sailing ships, Kragerø was one of Norway's largest port cities.
+In the days of the sailing ships, the town of Kragerø was one of Norway's largest port cities.
 The London-based newspaper The Independent, published an article on Kragerø stating that "When Norwegians want to get away from it all they head for Kragero.
 Forests, fjords and islands await them at the place where Edvard Munch found peace and relaxation."
-The population of Kragerø quadruples during its summer months due to high tourism.
+The population of Kragerø Municipality quadruples during its summer months due to high tourism.
 Edvard Munch fell in love with Kragerø in his time, and called it "The Pearl of the Coastal Towns" (Perlen blandt kystbyene.)
 In 2002, The Independent published an article on the region's coastline saying that "It may not have many sandy beaches, but the coast of Norway offers sophistication and stunning scenery."

 General information

 Øya in Kragerø seen from the town.